Mando800/Prasunet_AD_02/README.md

 # ToDoApp
 A ToDo List App

 This repository contains the source code for a basic To-Do List application built for Android using Kotlin.

 The app allows users to:

-Add new tasks
+1. Add new tasks
-Edit existing tasks
+2. Edit existing tasks
-Delete completed tasks
+3. Delete completed tasks

 Features:

-Clean and user-friendly interface
+1. Clean and user-friendly interface
-Functionality to add, edit, and delete tasks (Optional) Briefly mention any other functionalities you implemented (e.g., saving tasks, marking tasks complete) Tech Stack:
+2. Functionality to add, edit, and delete tasks

+Tech Stack:

-Kotlin
+1. Kotlin
-Android Studio
+2. Android Studio